-Heflin was a senator from Alabama and was a Democrat.
+Heflin was a senator from Alabama as a Democrat.
 He served from 1925 to 1931.

 He was previously a senator from Alabama as a Democrat from 1920 to 1925; the representative for Alabama’s 5th congressional district as a Democrat from 1915 to 1920; the representative for Alabama’s 5th congressional district as a Democrat from 1907 to 1915; the representative for Alabama’s 5th congressional district as a Democrat from 1905 to 1907; and the representative for Alabama’s 5th congressional district as a Democrat from 1903 to 1905.

 From Dec 1920 to Mar 1931, Heflin missed 275 of 1,936 roll call votes, which is 14.2%.
 This is better than the median of 22.9% among the lifetime records of senators serving in Mar 1931.
 The chart below reports missed votes over time.

 |Dec 1921-Feb 1922||40||2||5.0%||14th|

 |Dec 1922-Mar 1923||72||5||6.9%||5th|

 |Dec 1926-Mar 1927||77||8||10.4%||23rd|